LondonComputadores/Alexandre-Paes-Resume/README.md

 ### -> Projects as an Independent Contractor/Self-Employed/Freelancer

 - 2018:
-  // --> Job: Pizza Delivery Website (Adapted and Reused its structure for his wife1s Pet Shop too for half of the price.
+  // --> Job: Pizza Delivery Website (Adapted and Reused its structure for his wife's Pet Shop too for half of the price.
 Great deal.)
   // --> Role: Full Stack Developer
   // --> Stack: Python Django, Postgres, Bootstrap, Jquery, SQLAlchemy